SDB:How to Report a Printing Issue

 If printing from an application program fails, provide sufficient information so that others have a chance to reproduce the failure.

-In particular tell when you changed any of the default settings in the print dialog of the application program (e.g. "landscape" printing or a high resolution like "1200x1200dpi").
+In particular tell when you changed any of the default settings in the print dialog of the application program e.g. "landscape" printing (see SDB:Landscape Printing) or a high resolution like "1200x1200dpi" (see SDB:Laser Printer Does Not Print Properly Or Does Not Print At All).

 Provide the exact printing command and a small example file (when you print a file) where printing fails for you.

-If printing from an application program fails, provide an example file that fails for you (or a reference to a public accessible example file) and provide what the application submits as printing data to CUPS in your particular case.
+If printing from an application program fails or if printing from command line fails, provide an example file that fails for you (or a reference to a public accessible example file).

 For example when printing from a browser fails, provide an URL to a commonly known and public accessible web page (e.g. an openSUSE web page) where the printout of this web page fails in the particular browser.